Video Prediction Transformers without Recurrence or Convolution: Experiments

 {\bf Position Encoding.} Additionally, the performance deteriorates when we replace the absolute positional encoding in our model with the learnable spatiotemporal encoding commonly used in ViT.
 On Moving TaxiBJ, the MSE rises from 0.277 to 0.288, and on WeatherBench from 1.100 to 1.164.
 These ablation experiments consistently reveal similar trends across all three datasets, emphasizing the robustness of our Position Encoding designs.

 {\bf Model Regularization.} Pure transformer architectures like ViT generally require large datasets for effective training, and overfitting can become challenging when applied to smaller datasets.
 In our experiments, overfitting is noticeable on WeatherBench and TaxiBJ.
 We experiment with different regularization techniques in Tab~\ref{tab:ablation-reg} and find that both dropout(DP) and stochastic depth (SD) individually improve performance compared to no regularization.
 However, the combination of the two provides the best results.
 Unlike conventional ViT practices, which use a linearly scaled drop path rate across different depths, a uniform drop path rate performs significantly better for our tasks.
-We adopt the exact regularization setting for all nine variants.

-{\bf Visualization.} Fig~\ref{fig:vis-mm}, ~\ref{fig:vis-wb} and ~\ref{fig:vis-tx-gen} provide a visual comparison of \modelname{}'s prediction results and prediction errors with Ground Truth.
+{\bf Visualization.} Fig~\ref{fig:vis-mm}, ~\ref{fig:vis-wb} and ~\ref{fig:vis-tx-hm} provide a visual comparison of \modelname{}'s prediction results and prediction errors with Ground Truth.
 For Moving MNIST, our model accurately captures digit trajectories, with significantly lower accumulated error compared to TAU.
 On TaxiBJ, \modelname{} effectively reconstructs the intricate spatial structures of traffic patterns, reducing high-frequency noise present in TAU’s predictions.
 On WeatherBench, \modelname{} achieves sharper and more precise temperature forecasts, with error heatmaps showing lower deviations in critical regions.
 Lastly, for Human3.6m, \modelname{} consistently preserves fine-grained motion details, demonstrating superior temporal coherence in video prediction.
 Additional visualizations are provided in the supplementary material.

+{\bf Discussion for \modelname{} Variants.} Despite our in-depth analysis of the spatiotemporal decomposition, the optimal model is not definite due to the different spatiotemporal dependent properties of the datasets.